rbermani/fixed-buffer-rs/Readme.md

 - Does not allocate memory
 - Supports tokio's AsyncRead and AsyncWrite
 - Use it to read a stream, search for a delimiter, and save leftover bytes for the next read.
+- Easy to learn & use.
+Easy to maintain code that uses it.
+- Works with Rust `latest`, `beta`, and `nightly`

 ## Limitations
 - Not a circular buffer.
   You can call `shift()` periodically to move unread bytes to the front of the buffer.
+- There is no `iterate_delimited(AsyncRead)`.
+  Because of borrowing rules, such a function would need to return non-borrowed (allocated and copied) data.

 ## Examples
 Read and process records: